nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

     # Create phyloseq object
     ps <- phyloseq(otu_table(feature_table, taxa_are_rows = TRUE), sample_data(sub_metadata))

-    # In our phyloseq object, "Sample_or_Control" is the sample variable that holds  the negative
+    # In our phyloseq object, `prev_col` is the sample variable that holds the negative
     # control information.
-We’ll summarize that data as a logical variable, with TRUE for control
+We'll summarize the data as a logical variable, with TRUE for control
-    # samples, as that is the form required by isContaminant
+    # samples, as that is the form required by isContaminant.
+    # The line below assumes that control samples will always be named "Control_Sample"
+    # in the `prev_col`.
     sample_data(ps)$is.neg <- sample_data(ps)[[prev_col]] == "Control_Sample"
-    contamdf <- isContaminant(ps, neg="is.neg", conc="input_conc_ng") # thresheld = 0.1 - default

     # Run Decontam
     if (!is.null(freq_col) && !is.null(prev_col)) {